jbladant/ORCA2-demonstrator/Paleo_Earth.md

   - ldbletanh is set to .false. and coefficients ppa2, ppkth2 and ppacr2 to 999999. as appropriate for a standard, 31 levels, ORCA2-like grid.
 - &namcfg namelist
   - cn_cfg = "paleorca"
+  - jpjdta = 173 and Nj0glo = 173 because the PALEORCA2 grid has more j-levels to extend the grid towards the South Pole.
+  - jperio = 6 (i.e. F-point pivot) instead of standard T-point pivot of the original ORCA2 grid (jperio = 4)
+- &namzgr namelist
+  - ln_zps = .true.
+- &namlbc namelist
+  - rn_shlat = 2 => This is to be consistent with what is set for the dynamics later but really, it does not seem to matter really here.

+Then execute the

 <mark/>!---------------------------------------------  <mark/>